jonnor/machinehearing/europython2019/README.md

 ## Audio Aquisition

 Physically we have a sound as its variation in air pressure.
-We go through a microphone to converte to electrical voltage, an Analog-to-Digital converted (ADC) and then we have a digital waveform - which is what we will deal with.
+We go through a microphone to converted to electrical voltage, an Analog-to-Digital converted (ADC) and then we have a digital waveform - which is what we will deal with.
 As digital audio, it's quantized in time for instance with the sampling rate and amplitude.
 We usually deal with mono primarily with one channel when we do Audio Classification.
 There are some methods around stereo but not widely adopted, and also more channels.
 We typically use uncompressed formats, it's just the safest.
-Although you in real life situation you might also have compressed data which can have artifacts and so on that might influence your model.
+Although you in real life situation you might also have compressed data, which can have artifacts and so on that might influence your model.

 ## Spectrograms

 So after we have a waveform we can convert it in a spectrogram.
 And this is in practice a very useful representation, both as a human for understanding (what is this sound) and for the machines.

 To use this one example, is a frog croaking like / r / r / r.
 Very periodically, with a little gap.
 And then it's hard to see but in top in a higher level there is some cicadas that are going as well.
 This allows us to both see the few frequency representation and the patterns across time.
 And together often this allows you to separate different sound sources from your mixture.